wkrzywiec/k8s-helm-helmfile/README.md

 # Kubernetes vs Helm vs Helmfile Deployment comparison

-With this project I want to compare 3 approaches of deploying same applictions to Kubernetes cluster:
+With this project I want to compare 3 approaches of deploying same applications to Kubernetes cluster:

 * **k8s** - the entire deployment is done with `kubectl` - Kubernetes command line tool,
 * **helm** - the deployment is done by using [Helm charts](https://helm.sh),